 8. Follow A Scrip

 Often YouTubers think, “it’s just a YouTube video, I don’t need to read from a script,” and that’s wrong.
-You need a script whether you’re a professional and especially when you’re a beginner.
+You need a script whether you’re a professional or especially when you’re a beginner.
 The simple reason is to avoid stuttering and losing focus on the video.

 A proper script will help you stay on track and relevant to the topic of your video.
 The script will also ensure you are talking continuously instead of going “aa, mmm, uhm” because that can be annoying to the viewers, and they won’t wait around for you to finish your sentences.